In the Ad Creatives section of regular campaign creation, we'll create the ad variations that are used in the different ad sets.

 - Creative variations

 The Creative Library lets you save ad creatives and use them again when creating a new campaign, adding creatives to existing ad sets, or editing existing ads.
-You can use creatives in the Creative Library across different ad accounts.
+You can use creatives in the Creative Library across different ad accounts when creating new ads (you may need to select appropriate Ad Type to see appropriate selection).

 ℹ️ Note: Occasionally the image may need to be re-uploaded if there has been an image related error when uploading the creative to Facebook.